2023 Most Popular General Visual & Performing Arts Bachelor's Degree Schools in the Southeast Region

 On average, visual arts graduates from UCF take out $23,080 in student loans while working on their Bachelor's Degree.

-Out of the 68 schools in the Southeast Region that were part of this year’s ranking, Full Sail University landed the # 2 spot on the list.
-Located in the large suburb of Winter Park, Full Sail University is a private for-profit college with a very large student population.
+A rank of #2 on this year’s list means Full Sail University is a great place for general visual and performing arts students working on their bachelor’s degree.
+Located in the suburb of Winter Park, Full Sail University is a private for-profit school with a fairly large student population.

 About 40% of the students majoring in visual arts at the school are women while 60% are male.